tableau/connector-plugin-sdk/docs/mcd.md

 An optional child of field or selection group, this is used for conditional display.
 It specifies whether the field or selection group should be visible in the dialog based on the values the user has specified for other fields.

 Multiple condition elements can be used, and will be OR'd.
-That is, the field or selection group will be visible when any one of the `<condition>` elements is matched.
+That is, the field or selection group will be visible when any one or more of the `<condition>` elements is matched.
 The connector will not load if there are circular references.

 Hence, this is a container element for the condition elements.
 It has no XML attributes.